yoojunghan/bioinfo-term-project/README.md

 ## Goal

-This repository is a result of final term project held in 2021-1 SNU bioinfo 1 class.
+This repository is a result of final term project executed in 2021-1 SNU bioinfo 1 class.
 The goal of this term project is to practice RNA-seq, Ribo-seq, and CLIP-seq analysis.

 ## Missions
 + Mission 1
     + Draw a scatter plot which shows correlation between ribosome density change upon _Lin28a_ knockdown and LIN28A CLIP enrichment.
-    + Show protein localizations with different colors.
+    + Show protein localizations on the scatter plot with different colors.

 + Mission 2